-Hook Law Center: Kit Kat, what can you tell us about the woman from the Bahamas who rescued 97 dogs during Hurricane Dorian?
+Hook Law Center: Kit Kat, what can you tell us about a tiger rescued in Texas from an abusive situation?

 Kit Kat: Well, this is a sad tale, which has a happy ending.
 Loki, as he is now known, was found in Houston, Texas in February 2019 in an unlocked cage in an abandoned house.
 Someone looking for a quiet place to smoke marijuana just happened to stumble upon him.
 Fortunately, the person was not hurt, but the situation could have ended badly had it been a tiger, other than Loki, who is very gentle.
 Statistics show that, since 1990, 24 people have been killed and almost 300 injured, by exotic pets which were not properly housed.
 According to Debbie Leahy, Humane Society of the United States (HSUS) captive wildlife manager, “These are incredibly dangerous animals, and when people keep them in flimsy backyard cages—or in the case of the Houston tiger, in a flimsy cage inside an abandoned home—it poses a significant danger to the community.”

 Exotic pets, unfortunately, are so cute when small, and many are bred for photo shoots and traveling zoos.
 Once they grow beyond the cute stage, they are then likely to end up in inappropriate situations such as Loki did.
 Also, those taken from their mothers too early, can have problems in socialization.
 If the tigers do not have proper living quarters, problems can develop with their foot pads from standing on concrete for long periods.
 Improper diet can cause bone disease, and even limb deformities.